conan-io/docs/reference/commands/creator/export-pkg.rst

-The :command:`export-pkg` command let you create a package from already existing files in your workspace, it can be useful if you are using a build process external to Conan and do not want to provide it with the recipe.
+The :command:`export-pkg` command let you create a package from already existing files in your working folder, it can be useful if you are using a build process external to Conan and do not want to provide it with the recipe.
 Nevertheless, you should take into account that it will generate a package and Conan won't be able to guarantee its reproducibility or regenerate it again.
 This is **not** the normal or recommended flow